-Tick charts represent intraday price action in terms of quantity of trades: a new bar (or candlestick, line section, etc.) is plotted after completion of a certain number of trades (ticks).
-This aggregation type can be used on intraday charts with time interval not greater than five days.
-For example, a 2d 133t bar chart plots the price action for two days, defining open, high, low, and close prices every time the number of trades becomes equal to 133.
-In Charts, users are free to specify any number for tick aggregation from 1 through 10,000.
-The procedure of setting up the time frame, including tick aggregation, is described here.
+Tick charts represent the count of intraday trades: a new bar (or candlestick, line section, etc.) is plotted after completion of a certain number of trades (ticks).
+This aggregation type can be used on intraday charts with time interval up to five days.
+For example, a 2d 133t bar chart plots the price action for two days, recording open, high, low, and close prices every time the number of trades becomes equal to 133.
+You can use any number of ticks up to 100,000 to set as the aggregation period.
+To learn more on how to set a time frame, including the aggregation, refer to this page.